allen218/AlgorithmDemo30/README.md

 1. To match Strings using BM Algorithm.
 2. To insert and find the strings by algorithm of trie tree.

+### Systematic Planing

+1. To solve the problem of 0 or 1 bag by recalling method.

 ## Chinese:

 ### 数组